raspberrypilearning/guides/pi/writing-sd-card-image.md

 1. The necessary files will then be transferred to your SD card.
 1. When this process has finished, safely remove the SD card and insert it into your Raspberry Pi.

+## First time you power on

+1. Plug in your keyboard, mouse and monitor  cables.
+1. Now plug in the USB power cable to your Pi.
+1. Your Raspberry Pi will boot, and a window will appear with a list of different operating systems that you can install.
+We recommend that you use Raspbian – tick the box next to Raspbian and click on `Install`.
+1. Raspbian will then run through its installation process. *Note this can take a while.*
+1. When the install process has completed, the Raspberry Pi configuration menu (`raspi-config`) will load.
+Here you are able to set the time and date for your region and enable a Raspberry Pi camera board, or even create users.
+You can exit this menu by using `Tab` on your keyboard to move to `Finish`.